Subscribe to our blog to get articles delivered directly to your inbox

 Trimming Orchid Spikes for Optimal Orchid Plant Care

 Everything has its season, including orchids.
-While bloom loss isn’t cause for concern, it does signal your plant is entering the dormant phase.
+While bloom loss typically isn’t cause for concern, it does signal your plant is entering the dormant phase.
 Want to see those beautiful blooms return?
-Trimming orchid spikes during the cooler temperatures of the fall season is one of the best ways to encourage reblooming in future months.
+Trimming orchid spikes is one of the best ways to encourage reblooming in future months.

 Step One: Assess Your Orchid's Spikes